demis27/microservices-kickoff/README.md

 ## Use case

-To test the frameworks I develop the following use case with them, this project is named Comicbook.
+To test the frameworks I develop with them the same following use case.
+This use case is named Comicbook.
+It's not a "production" use case, but a use case to tests all technologies used in the micro services world.

   ![Use case](/doc/images/usecase.svg)

+### API service
-An API user call by HTTP endpoints of API service that redirect calls to the Person service and the Comicbook service.
-For example to get all comicbooks we use the endpoint `GET /api/v1/comicbooks` redirected to the Comicbook service endpoint `/comicbook/v1/comicbooks`.
+In this use case, the user call by HTTP the API service endpoints that redirect calls to the right service (Person or Comicbook).
+For example to get all comicbooks we use the endpoint `GET /api/v1/comicbooks` redirected to the Comicbook service endpoint `GET /comicbook/v1/comicbooks`.

-The comicbooks and persons are stored in mongo collections.
-The comicbook payload look like:
+### Comicbook service
+The comicbook service manage a comicbook issue stored in mongoDB.
+Following, a example of a comicbook payload.

 ```json
 {